How to Start an LLC in New Mexico

 Once you have verified your name is available, you may now select a professional service to complete the LLC formation process for you.

-Step 2: Choose a New Mexico LLC Registered Agent
+Step 2: Choose a Registered Agent in New Mexico

 Who can be a registered agent?
-A registered agent must be a resident of New Mexico or a corporation, such as a registered agent service, authorized to transact business in New Mexico.
-You may elect an individual within the company including yourself.
+A registered agent must be a resident of New Mexico or a business entity that is authorized to transact business in the state.
+This can be an LLC member — such as yourself — a registered agent service, or a business attorney.

 Step 3: File the New Mexico LLC Articles of Organization

 To register your New Mexico LLC, you'll need to file the Articles of Organization with the New Mexico Secretary of State.
-You can apply online.
+You can do this online.
 Additionally, you must file a Statement of Acceptance of Appointment by Designated Initial Registered Agent, which your registered agent must sign.

 File the Articles of Organization